MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android.md

 2. [Register your application with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-app-registration).
    The redirect URI can be found in the ADAL integration guidelines above.
 3. Set the manifest meta-data parameters per [Common ADAL configurations](#common-adal-configurations), item 2, above.
-4. Test that everything is configured properly by enabling [device-based CA](https://docs.microsoft.com/intune/conditional-access-intune-common-ways-use) from the [Azure portal](https://portal.azure.com/#blade/Microsoft_Intune_DeviceSettings/ExchangeConnectorMenu/aad/connectorType/2) and confirming
+4. Test that everything is configured properly by enabling [device-based CA](../protect/conditional-access-intune-common-ways-use.md) from the [Azure portal](https://portal.azure.com/#blade/Microsoft_Intune_DeviceSettings/ExchangeConnectorMenu/aad/connectorType/2) and confirming
-    - That sign-in to your app prompts for installation and enrollment of the Intune Company Portal
+    - That sign in to your app prompts for installation and enrollment of the Intune Company Portal
-    - That after enrollment, sign-in to your app completes successfully.
+    - That after enrollment, sign in to your app completes successfully.
 5. Once your app has shipped Intune APP SDK integration, contact msintuneappsdk@microsoft.com to be added to the list of approved apps for [app-based Conditional Access](https://docs.microsoft.com/intune/conditional-access-intune-common-ways-use#app-based-conditional-access)
-6. Once your app has been added to the approved list, validate by [Configuring app-based CA](https://docs.microsoft.com/intune/app-based-conditional-access-intune-create) and ensuring that sign-in to your app completes successfully.
+6. Once your app has been added to the approved list, validate by [Configuring app-based CA](../protect/app-based-conditional-access-intune-create.md) and ensuring that sign-in to your app completes successfully.

 ## App protection policy without device enrollment